Civic Price Tops $0.14 on Major Exchanges (CVC)

 This Ethereum token facilitates identity verification, rewards users, and provides access to Civic platform features.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as Civic directly using US dollars.
-Investors seeking to acquire Civic should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Civic using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Civic directly using US dollars.
+Investors seeking to acquire Civic should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Civic using one of the exchanges listed above.

 Receive News & Updates for Civic Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Civic and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.